-Throughout history, Matsuei made great contributions to Japanese and Nikkei cuisine in Peru, such as acevichado maki and Matsuei maki.
-Back in Lima for our 30th anniversary, Nobu left us the Sashimi Salad, the Rock Shrimp and the Dulce de Leche Harumaki’.
+As he came back to Lima for our 30th anniversary, Nobu left us the Sashimi Salad, the Rock Shrimp tempura and the ‘Dulce de Leche Harumaki’.
 All these are still stars in our menu.

 Over the years, Matsuei became the main school for the Itamaes who today dominate the Japanese and Nikkei culinary scene in Lima and where modern and traditional cuisine continues to be reinvented.

 Traditional Japanese gastronomy is characterized by its elegant simplicity, natural flavors and a commitment to fresh products.
 Its world is know as Kaiseki.

 As they are called KAISEKI

 This cuisine emphasizes the seasonality of food, the quality of its ingredients with different cooking methods and a delicate presentation by an experienced itamae.It is naturally healthy and balanced.